Updated August 6

 Will there be police, fire, and EMS services onsite?

 Yes.
 “Police will monitor entryways and make sure traffic flows well,” Epstein said.
 “There will be officers at Five Corners to keep congestion at a minimum.
 Additionally, we created a route for shuttle buses that keeps them out of Five Corners.”

 “It depends on the intensity of rain,” Epstein said.
 “We have cancellation insurance in case it gets bad.
 We’d do the responsible thing and cancel the festival.”
 Everyone would get their money back.

 Beach Road Weekend is looking for both paid workers and volunteers to assist at the festival.
 More information is available at beachroadweekend.com.

+Updated with more details on the festival.
 For more information on Beach Road Weekend, visit beachroadweekend.com.